(405 ILCS 5/2-109)

 (a) Seclusion shall be employed only upon the written order of a

-physician, clinical psychologist, clinical social worker, clinical professional counselor, or registered
+physician, clinical psychologist, clinical social worker, clinical professional counselor, advanced practice psychiatric nurse, or registered

 nurse with supervisory responsibilities.
 No seclusion shall be ordered

-unless the physician, clinical psychologist, clinical social worker, clinical professional counselor, or
+unless the physician, clinical psychologist, clinical social worker, clinical professional counselor, advanced practice psychiatric nurse, or

 registered nurse with supervisory responsibilities, after personally